 Pamukkale literally translates to ‘Cotton Castle’ in Turkish, and is a completely natural site known for the carbonate mineral which has been left by the flowing waters of the Cal Mountain.
 It’s also famous for its hot water thermal springs which you can actually swim in.

-Once you’re done exploring the scenery of Pamukkale, you can head to the ancient Greek city of Hierapolis which is located at the top of the mineral deposits.
+Once you’re done exploring the scenery of Pamukkale, you can head to the ancient Greek City of Hierapolis, which is located at the top of the mineral deposits.

 The ancient city of Hieropolis dates back to the early 2nd century BC and was built in its location to make use of the hot thermal springs from nearby Pamukkale.